thelounge/thelounge.github.io/_docs/server/configuration.md

 ## maxHistory

-Defines the maximum number of history lines to keep per channel/query.
+Defines the maximum number of history lines that will be kept in memory per channel/query, in order to reduce the memory usage of the server.
+Setting this to -1 will keep unlimited amount.
-A negative value means unlimited history.
-Default to `-1`.
+Default to `10000`.

 Example: